FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: Architecture and Pipelines for FARM

 \subsubsection{\textbf{Noise Masking}}

 To align the representation learning of the encoder with the generative capabilities of the decoder, FARM performs masking in the voxel space rather than the latent space.
 The ground-truth ARM $\mathbf{R}$ is first partitioned into a sequence of non-overlapping 3D patches of size $(l_p, w_p, h_p)$.
 This partitioning yields a total of $N_p = \frac{L}{l_p} \times \frac{W}{w_p} \times \frac{H}{h_p}$ patches.
-The patch-level noisy masking operation is then applied as follows: where $\mathrm{Mask}(\cdot)$ denotes a stochastic masking operator parameterized by the masking ratio $p_{\mathrm{mask}} \in [0, 1]$ and the flow-matching time step $t \in [0, 1]$ defined in Eq. \eqref{eq5}.
+The patch-level noisy masking operation is then applied as follows:

+where $\mathrm{Mask}(\cdot)$ denotes a stochastic masking operator parameterized by the masking ratio $p_{\mathrm{mask}} \in [0, 1]$ and the flow-matching time step $t \in [0, 1]$ defined in Eq. \eqref{eq5}.
 Under this operation, $N_{m} = \lfloor p_{\text{mask}} N_p \rfloor$ patches are selected for masking.
 Crucially, for these $N_m$ selected patches, the original signal is replaced by the noisy intermediate state $\mathbf{Z}_t$ from the flow-matching probability path.
-The remaining $N_p - N_m$ visible patches are preserved to provide the encoder with structural context.
+The remaining $N_v = N_p - N_m$ visible patches are preserved to provide the encoder with structural context.
 This joint corruption strategy ensures that the model simultaneously learns to interpolate missing spatial structures (MAE objective) and denoise Gaussian samples into high-fidelity radio distributions, i.e., the diffusion objective.